datarisk-io/mlops_codex/docs/source/training_guide.rst

 .. code:: python

     # Creating a new training experiment
-    training = training_client.create_training_experiment('Teste notebook Training custom', # Experiment name, this is how you find your model in MLFLow
+    training = training_client.create_training_experiment('Teste notebook', # Experiment name, this is how you find your model in MLFLow
                                             'Classification', # Model type.
-Can be Classification, Regression or Unsupervised 'Custom', # Training type.
-Can be Custom or AutoML group='datarisk' # This is the default group.
+Can be Classification, Regression or Unsupervised group='datarisk' # This is the default group.
 Create a new one when using for a new project
                                             )